jeffgarc1a/TR-100/README.md

 <img src="https://github.com/usgraphics/TR-100/assets/8161031/2a8412dd-09de-45ff-8dfb-e5c6b6f19212" width="500" />

-‼️*** WARNING ***‼️

-Alpha release, only compatible with Debian systems with ZFS root partition running as `root` user.
-This is not ready for public use *at all*.
-But you should totally try to use it.
-The worst that's going to happen is it'll destroy your system.
-Your help is appreciated in making this project production worthy.

 # Software Philosophy
 Since it is a bash script, you've got the source code.
 Just modify that for your needs.
 No need for any abstractions, directly edit the code.
 No modules, no DSL, no config files, none of it.
 Single file for easy deployment.
 Only abstraction that's acceptable is variables at the top of the script to customize the system, but it should stay minimal.